stelacommare/ADM-HW3/README.md

 * The file `main.ipynb` contains a Jupyter Notebook with questions 1-5 and question 7 of Homework 3 "Places of the World".
 * The file `CommandLine.sh` contains the answer to Command Line Question in a .sh bash executable file.
+* The file `Rankinglist.txt` contains the answer to the teoretical question 7.